-Making the decision to move to a life-care community can bring wonderful changes to your lifestyle.
+Making the decision to move to a retirement community can bring wonderful changes to your lifestyle.
 But making that decision may bring lots of questions.
 To assist you, we’ve addressed some of the most commonly asked questions.
 Simply click on a question to view its answer.

 I’m managing ok in my own home and am not sure I’m ready yet for a retirement community.
 Shouldn’t I wait until I need to move?